 However, it seems like they eventually lost the liquor license – spoiler alert.

 Jon Taffer then returned to the Bottles and Cans bar in 2016 during the Season 4 Back to the Bar: Empty Pockets episode.

 He solved some issues that the bar had, but things were generally still going well.

-You can see a clip of part of this revisit in this YouTube video:
+You can see a clip of part of this revisit in the YouTube video below.

 Reviews were more positive and customers were happy (though the reviews still weren’t perfect).

 Here’s a sampling of a few reviews that were written after the visit from Jon Taffer…

 Some friends and I stopped by here to check the place out because of its appearance on Bar Rescue.

 It definitely wasn’t the place for us: it’s a biker bar, and as non-bikers we felt very uncomfortable.

 I give MT Bottle 3/5 stars because if we weren’t wildly out of place, it would’ve been pretty decent.